 Your partner can’t read your mind; we have to rely on them to communicate with us their wants, desires, needs, and feelings.
 By sharing what is important to us, we have a higher chance of our getting our needs met.
 Without communication one partner typically feels shut out.

 One might think that by now inventors would have learned how to make communication easier and for the most part they have.
 From writing electronic letters and sending messages to cellphones you may think communication has gotten easier.
 However, technology has actually made communication in a relationship more difficult and there is an increase of problems in relationships.
 First of all, if you are communicating through technology such as a cellphone through text or email, the person on the receiving end does not know the tone you are trying to use.
 Not only that but many things can be misconceived which can lead to even bigger intimacy issues.
 Let’s use “I want to talk to you later” as an example.
-Some may conceive this as something negative and maybe think the break up conversation is coming but maybe it was something great like a promotion at work, or something remarkable that your child did at school.
+Some may conceive this as something negative and maybe think the breakup conversation is coming but maybe it was something great like a promotion at work, or something remarkable that your child did at school.
 Bottom line, set aside time to talk to each other.

 4. Poor listening skills

 Did you know there are two parts to communication, one communicating and the other listening?
 There are many different levels of listening.
-Many people listen at what we will call level one listening, where the awareness is on ourselves and we typically listen to other people and interpret what we heard on a level of what it means to us personally.
-Another level of listening is when we are listening but we are thinking of how we are going to respond which leads us to missing information someone is telling us.
-For an example, say your partner is venting about her best friend and you heard similar stories a billion times and you automatically come back with “she is such a bitch” or “this is the same old story, why are you even friends with her.”
+Many people listen to what we will call level one listening, where the awareness is on ourselves and we typically listen to other people and interpret what we heard on a level of what it means to us personally.
+Another level of listening is when we are listening but we are thinking of how we are going to respond which leads us to miss information someone is telling us.
+For example, say your partner is venting about her best friend and you heard similar stories a billion times and you automatically come back with “she is such a bitch” or “this is the same old story, why are you even friends with her.”
 Typically, after the comment, one person feels like they weren’t even heard or really didn’t want to hear the comment or advice.

-Many times, in relationships one partner has a bad day and wants to vent, or let’s say there is an issue with a family member or friend.
+Many times, in relationships one partner has a bad day and wants to vent or let’s say there is an issue with a family member or friend.
 Before bringing up a conversation if you want your partner to listen to you without feedback, saying something along the lines of “I really need someone to just listen and not give advice right now.
 Can you be that person?”
-This sets the stage for someone to just listen and you feeling heard.
+This sets the stage for someone to just listen and you feel heard.